VISA

 Lesotho (Note 6) |

-- (Note 7) Nationals of Mexico are normally granted visa exemptions with a period of stay allowed up to 6 months under the reciprocal visa exemption arrangements.
-Nevertheless, if a Mexican national wish to stay in Japan for more than 90 days, they are required to apply for an extension of the period of stay to Regional Immigration Bureau, Ministry of Justice before the period of permitted stay is to expire.
+- (Note 7) Nationals of Mexico are exempt from visaa for stays of up to 6 months under reciprocal visa exemption arrangements; however, if you wish to stay in Japan for more than 90 days, you must apply for an extension of the period of stay at the Ministry of Justice (Regional Immigration Bureau) prior to the expiration of your period of stay.

-- (Note 8) Japan and Iran have the visa exemption arrangements for diplomatic, official and ordinary passport holders, but the visa arrangement for ordinary passport holders has been suspended temporarily since April 15, 1992.
-Hence only diplomatic and official passport holders of Iran are exempted from visa requirements as temporary visitor for 90 days.
+- (Note 8) Japan and Iran have visa exemption arrangements for short-term stays for diplomatic, official, and ordinary passport holders.
+However, since April 15, 1992, the visa arrangement has been suspended for ordinary passport holders, and only diplomatic and official passport holders of Iran are exempt from visa as “Temporary Visitor” for stays of up to 90 days.